disease-maps/disease-maps.github.io/pages/projects/isd_app2.md

 Here we demonstrate the ISD map can be a hypothesis-generating resource via the discovery of potential mechanistic downstream effects of selected AD- or PsO-related genes of interest.
 For this purpose, we either analysed the network structure of the map itself or analysed the outcomes of omics data integration into the map.

-## Analyis of the network structure
+## Analysis of the network structure

 <h2 id="net"></h2>

-### Possible compensatory pathways explaining poor response to dupilumab
+### Discovering possible compensatory pathways explaining poor response to dupilumab
 The direct analysis of the network structure per se may provide biological insights related to a disease of interest.
 To find compensatory pathways that could explain poor response of dupilumab, a widely used IL4R antagonist to treat moderate-to-severe AD, we analysed the network structure of the AD submap at both intercellular communication and intracellular (KCs and Th2 cells) levels.
 We could identify alternative pathways that explain, at least partially, the relatively low rate of remission following dupilumab treatment.
 In KCs, for instance, many genes involved in skin barrier homeostasis are downregulated not only by IL4/IL13 pathways, but also by IFNG, IL22, TSLP, IL-17A and IL25 signalling pathways.
 So, the presence of these cytokines in skin could compensate for the inhibitory action of dupilumab on IL4R.